mkellock/PolrMonitoringStack/readme.md

 # Polr Monitoring Stack

+This report is a development repo for the Polr Kubernetes monitoring stack.

-This project uses the kube-prometheus project (located at <https://github.com/prometheus-operator/kube-prometheus>)
+This project uses the kube-prometheus project (located at <https://github.com/prometheus-operator/kube-prometheus>).

 ## Dependencies